inets-rwth/ns-3-flexRLM/README.md

 This ns-3 code is based on the work proposed in the paper:

 [1] A. Ichkov, A. Schott, P. Mähönen and L. Simić, 'flexRLM: Flexible Radio Link Monitoring for Multi-User Downlink Millimeter-Wave Networks', in Proc.
-IEEE INFOCOM 2023, May 2023 (to appear).
+IEEE INFOCOM 2023, May 2023.

 This code enables multi-user downlink millimeter-wave end-to-end network simulations utilizing 5G-NR standard-compliant beam management downlink operations.
 It is based on the flexRLM framework, a coordinator-based flexible radio link monitoring (RLM) framework that enables joint beam management and low complexity load-balancing in multi-user mm-wave downlink networks.